serdarbsgn/gyrowheel/readme.md

 Then you should write http://192.168.1.36:5000 to the text box inside the phone app, then touch confirm.
 Now your computer should be able to get inputs and simulate a controller in your games,

-If you want to use USB mode, you must enable USB Debugging, Best performance should be in USB/UDP mode, write the IP that terminal displays,
+Best performance should be in Network/UDP mode, write the IP that terminal displays,

 UDP server started on 192.168.1.36:12345

 Then you should write 192.168.1.36 to second text field
+If you want to use USB mode, you must enable USB Debugging, And also adb drivers since python script relies on it.
+There's another option to reverse proxy your tcp connection on your phone so flask app will work on ADB as well,
+This is a little fiddly since you need to use this address http://127.0.0.1:5000
+and use adb command "adb reverse tcp:5000 tcp:5000" effectively mirroring the request that app to phone over USB cable.

 I think you wouldn't use this in any other game than a racing game, so keep in mind that.